 Like the Government of Canada, Nethris encourages businesses to keep their employees on the payroll or rehire them if they can afford to do so.
 An employee represents a significant investment; they must be recruited, welcomed, trained and equipped to contribute to your SME profitability.
-In our view, your employees are a valuable resource and have the know-how that will allow you to resume operations quickly and effectively after the pandemic.
+In our view, your employees are a valuable resource and have the know-how to ensure the success of your activities.

 The information provided on this page is intended as a guideline only with the intention of helping our clients in the face of the COVID-19 pandemic.
 It cannot have the effect of changing or modifying the applicable agreement(s) in effect with our clients, nor shall it be construed as a waiver of any rights or remedies therein.